10 days 9 nights

 Day 08 : Yala (No cycling on this day)

 After breakfast we will have a safari game ride in Yala National park.

 A visit to this region is not complete without visiting the Yala National Park.
 Yala, with a total protected area of more than 1,200 sq kms.
 It consists of scrubland, grass flats, monsoon forest and rock outcrops with waterholes.
 Yala is one of the best places in Asia to see the leopard.
 However, they are not easy to spot as there are only around 35 of them now surviving within the park.
 Other mammals found here include Elephant, Sloth Bear, Sambhur, Peacocks and Spotted Deer.

 Overnight stay at hotel in yala - B L D

 After breakfast we ride to Mirissa.

 The journey is drawing to a close and the turquoise waters of the Indian Ocean now beckon.

-The journey is mainly through the southern coast of Sri Lanka, and may depict the picturesque natural beauty of Sri Lanka some of which you may prefer to store in your cameras.
+The journey is mainly through the southern coast of Sri Lanka with it's picturesque natural beauty.

 Mirissa is the ideal place to finish our tour, with time to relax on the beach.